Last updated on April 23rd, 2018.

 This recipe contains affiliate links.

-This whole Roasted Pork Loin Dinner with Cheesy Grits and Sauteed Greens is ready in just 35 minutes!
-Your whole family will love this balanced meal.
+Roasted Pork Loin Dinner with Cheesy Grits and Sauteed Greens

-- 1 Pre-marinated Pork Loin Filet (such as Smithfield) (approximately 2 pounds)
+- 1 Pre-marinated Pork Loin Filet (such as Smithfield) (approximately 1-1.5 lbs)

 - olive oil spray